mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

     dim.set_extline2(linetype='CENTER2')
     dim.render()

-Fixed length extension lines are supported in DXF R2007+, set :attr:`~ezdxf.entities.DimStyle.dxf.dimfxlon` to ``1`` and :attr:`~ezdxf.entities.DimStyle.dxf.dimfxl` defines the length of the extension line starting at the dimension line.
+Fixed length extension lines are supported in DXF R2007+, set :attr:`dimfxlon` to ``1`` and :attr:`dimfxl` defines the length of the extension line starting at the dimension line.

 .. code-block:: Python